-Statistical analyses of variance (ANOVA) were run for the three time-based (CQ, NAQ, QOQ) and the four frequency-based parameters (H1H2, HRF, PSP, F0) of the vowels /a, i, u/, vs the factors gender and hearing status.
-The results showed that gender was significant for CQ, QOQ, PSP and F0 in all vowels, and additionally for NAQ in /i/.
-Thus, Tukey post-hoc tests between the two genders within hearing group were conducted.
-Within the NH group, besides the expected lower F0 values for male vs female speakers, additional gender differences were found, such as higher QOQ values in all vowels, higher CQ and PSP values and lower SQ values in /a/ and /i/, and lower HRF values in /i/ for male vs female speakers.
-Gender differences within the HI group were also observed in all aforementioned parameters.
+OQ.
+The statistical analyses of the seven parameters showed that gender was significant for CQ, PSP and F0 in all vowels, and additionally for SQ in /u/ and NAQ in /i/, thus Tukey posthoc tests between the two genders within hearing group were conducted.
+Besides the expected lower F0 values for male vs female speakers with NH, additional gender differences were found, such as higher CQ and PSP values and lower SQ values in /a/ and /i/, and lower HRF values in /i/.
+Gender differences within speakers with HI were also observed in all aforementioned parameters.
 Hence, comparisons between speakers with NH vs HI were subsequently conducted separately for each gender.
 Hearing status was not found statistically significant for the F0 parameter.
-F0 in HI speech is reported deviant in some studies and within normal range in others ([4] for a review).
-Instead of F0 mean values, F0 variance or other measures might be more promising as features [29].
-The hearing status factor was found significant for all parameters except QOQ in vowel /u/, while in vowels /a/ and /i/ hearing status was significant for NAQ, QOQ, H1H2, and for NAQ, QOQ, PSP correspondingly.
-Table 1 summarises the mean values and standard error (SE) of the time- and frequency domain parameters according to gender group and hearing status in each vowel.
+F0 in HI speech is reported deviant in some studies and within normal range in others (?? for a review).
+Instead of F0 mean values, F0 variance or other measures might be more promising as features (Bolfan, 2007).
+The hearing status factor was found significant for all parameters in vowel /u/, while in vowels /a/ and /i/ hearing status was significant for SQ, NAQ, H1H2, and for NAQ, PSP correspondingly.
+Table 1 summarises the mean values and standard error (SE) of all parameters according to gender group and hearing status in each vowel.
 Statistical comparisons were conducted between speakers with NH and HI of the same gender.

 Regarding the time domain, significant differences were located between speakers with NH and HI in all three parameters.
-CQ reflects the abruptness of vocal fold closure [30].
+CQ reflects the abruptness of vocal fold closure [36].
 This parameter was found lower in male speakers with HI denoting more abrupt vocal fold closure than normal.
 In addition, CQ reflects changes in glottal source due to intensity and phonation type.
 Thus, lower CQ in HI male speakers may either indicate higher intensity or more pressed phonation than normal.
 Female speakers with HI seem to assume a more gradual vocal fold closure than normal at least for vowels /i/ and /a/.
-NAQ as a measure is highly correlated with CQ, although shown to be more robust [11].
+NAQ as a measure is highly correlated with CQ, although shown to be more robust [14].
 In our data, the two parameters indeed follow similar trends.
-Since QOQ is a correlate of OQ, as related to voice quality it reflects the extent of vocal fold abduction; the higher its value, the more abducted the vocal folds.
-According to our data, the two genders present a different picture.
-Male speakers with HI have a lower QOQ in vowels /a/ and /i/ than their NH counterparts, while female speakers with HI have a higher QOQ than normal in the same vowels.
-This result again indicates more tense voice for male speakers with HI and more breathy voice for female speakers with HI, since vocal folds generally remain open for a greater portion of the cycle for female HI speakers in comparison with their NH counterparts.
+In reference to SQ, the picture is variable regarding gender and vowel.
+Male speakers with HI show significantly higher SO in all vowels, as do female speakers in vowel /u/. while in vowels /i/ and /a/ female speakers with HI show significantly lower SQ than normal.
+SQ has been associated with glottal efficiency and vocal fold mobility [23].
+A lower value may indicate a less gradual opening phase or a more abrupt closing phase than normal.
+On the other hand, higher values than normal might suggest a more abrupt opening or less precipitous closing of the vocal folds.
+Although male and female HI trends are opposite, and vowel type seems to also play a role, as also reported in the literature [37], both male and female HI patterns are significantly different than normal, indicating differential skewness patterns for speakers with HI.
+Tenseness or stress have also been reported to influence skewness, with stressed or more intense vowels being more symmetrical and thus presenting lower SQ values [20] (or, inversely, higher SQ in EGG or photoglottographic studies).